Designing a Digital Gardening Experience

 Supporting layers include:

-Plant identification (AI scan)
+Plant identification (scan)

 Diagnosis and health check